-- The Cave of Lakes is 17 km far from Kalavryta town at the Kastria village.
+- The Cave of Lakes is 17 km from Kalavrita town at the Kastria village.
 A safe corridor is set enabling the visitor to see all the important chambers of the cave.
-You can see the stalactite and stalagmite formations and explore the cave’s 13 beautiful lakes strange rock formations in three levels.
+You can see the stalactite and stalagmite formations and explore the cave’s 13 beautiful lakes’ strange rock formations on three levels.

-- What to wear: a warm fleece is a must, no matter when you visit
+- What to wear: a warm fleece is a must, no matter the season you are visiting

 - When to visit: all year round!

 7. Go to Agia Lavra Monastery in Kalavrita Greece